How to Save Bash Output to File? [3 Practical Cases]

 What language is Bash script?

-The language of the Bash program or script is not an independent one.
-The bash program or script is mainly written in C language.
+The language of the Bash program is Bash scripting language.
+The bash interpreters that executes the bash scripts are mainly written in C language.

 How does a bash file work?